 Of course, a RAT isn’t the only way a hacker can spy on you.
 A few years back, a school in Pennsylvania installed tracking software on the laptops it gave students.
 The software gave the school control of the webcam, and, boy, did it get in trouble for collecting images of students in their homes.

 If you have a company laptop, it could have similar software on it.
 While companies are supposed to disclose the presence of that kind of software, not all do.
 Moral of the story: If it’s not yours, watch what you do on it.

 Tablet and smartphone cameras

 Every new tablet and smartphone has a camera or two.
-Sophisticated mobile spying malware like Pegasus has started sprouting up the past few months, targeting both iOS and Android gadgets, accessing their cameras and microphones.
+Sophisticated mobile spying malware like Pegasus has started sprouting up over the past few months, targeting both iOS and Android gadgets and accessing their cameras and microphones.

-Plus, there are spying apps that can record real-time audio, and steal pictures and video you’ve already taken.
+Plus, there are spying apps that can record real-time audio and steal pictures and videos you’ve already taken.
 Learn more about cellphone spying and how to stop it.
-And don’t forget that many smartphones and tablets sync photos and documents to your account in the cloud.
+And don’t forget, many smartphones and tablets sync photos and documents to your account in the cloud.
 A single weak password could let a snooper see everything you’ve saved online.

-The bottom line is that you shouldn’t treat your smartphone or tablet, or any gadget really, as totally secure.
-Always consider carefully what you put on it and how you would feel if it was visible to strangers.
+The bottom line?
+You shouldn’t treat your smartphone or tablet — or any gadget, really — as totally secure.
+Always consider what you put on it and how you would feel if it was visible to strangers.